firmai/firmai/TEMPLATE.md

 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.
-- Worked with quant firms like Point 72 (trading strategy), HSBC (synthetic data), and G-Research (crypto competition).
+- Consulted with firms like Point 72 (trading strategy), HSBC (synthetic data), and G-Research (crypto competition).

 My expertise lies in synthetic data generation, agent-based simulators, and machine learning for asset management.